Guide to Flawless Passport Photo Lighting

 How to take a photo that looks professional:

-By following these tips and using specialized services such as Visafoto.com and 7ID, you can ensure that your passport photo looks professional, meets all required standards, and is flattering.
+By following these tips and using specialized services such as Visafoto.com, you can ensure that your passport photo looks professional, meets all required standards, and is flattering.